Stra-x/OutOfTune/README.md

 Runs the OMA-DM SyncML loop against `r.manage.microsoft.com`.
 Intune will push configuration profiles, app assignments, and any other policies targeting the device.

 If `-r` is supplied, the refresh token is exchanged for a `manage.microsoft.com` access token and sent as `Authorization: Bearer` in each SyncML request.
 Intune reads the UPN from this token and sets it as the device's primary user, causing user-scoped compliance policies to bind.
+You only need to run once with `-r` for a user to be assigned, all subsequent checkins can be ran without a refresh token.

 Without `-r` the device will have no primary user.